-Welcome to Political Ecology (Geography 3801, AU 2023)
+Welcome to Political Ecology (Geography 3801, AU 2024)

-This in-person class meets Tuesday and Thursday 11:10AM - 12:30PM in McPherson Lab 1041.
-It is taught by Professor Becky Mansfield, a faculty member in Geography.
+This in-person class meets Tuesday and Thursday 11:10AM - 12:30PM in Derby 1080.
+It is taught by Professor Becky Mansfield, a faculty member in the Department of Geography.

-The course Carmen will have all information and course materials.
+The course Carmen will have all information and course materials, including this syllabus.
 If you need assistance with Carmen, please contact OSU Tech Help and Support: https://ocio.osu.edu/help, 614-688-HELP (4357)